 The French Bulldog origin can be traced back to England in the 1900s; they didn’t originally come from France.

 The French Bulldogs are gentle, affectionate breed that loves to play.
-They are loyal and protective of their owners, but they can also be stubborn and require patience when training.
+They are loyal and protective of their owners but can also be stubborn and require patience when training.

 An Overview of the Poodle